Phoenix35/eslint-config/README.md

 ### Userscript
-Works for Greasemonkey, Violentmonkey, Tampermonkey
+Works for Greasemonkey and Violentmonkey
 ```js
   "env": {
     "browser": true,